grst/reportsrender/README.rst

 Conda (recommended):
 ^^^^^^^^^^^^^^^^^^^^
-As this package dependes on both R and Python packages, I recommend to install the package through `conda <https://docs.conda.io/en/latest/miniconda.html>`_.
+As this reportsrender dependes on both R and Python packages, I recommend to install it through `conda <https://docs.conda.io/en/latest/miniconda.html>`_.
 The following command will install reportsrender and all its dependencies in the current conda environment: